 At its inception in 1991, Starwood Capital focused on the disarray in the real estate markets resulting from the S&L crisis of the late 1980s and early 1990s.
 Over approximately 18 months, the Firm acquired 7,000 multifamily units at a fraction of replacement cost through the purchase of equity and distressed debt from the RTC, FDIC and troubled lending institutions.
 In assembling this portfolio, Starwood Capital focused on newer properties in fundamentally sound secondary markets, with the strategic view that the recovery would be both imminent and dramatic.
 In August 1993, the Starwood Capital funds contributed approximately 6,400 multifamily units to Sam Zell’s Equity Residential (NYSE: EQR) at its IPO.
 EQR went on to become the largest publicly traded apartment owner in the country, with Barry Sternlicht serving on its Board of Directors for several years.
 This transaction marked the first of numerous investments in which the Firm created leading real estate platforms or companies in order to enhance value for its investors.

 Consistent with our strategy of investing capital at attractive potential reward levels relative to risk, we identified an opportunity to buy, renovate and lease a large assemblage of single-family homes.
 Relying on the efforts of Starwood Capital Group, affiliate Starwood Property Trust (NYSE: STWD) constructed a portfolio of 7,200 single-family homes and distressed and non-performing residential mortgage loans.
 We acquired this portfolio using a propriety network of local partners who then managed the renovation and leasing of these homes and the resolution of our loans.
 We also used our real estate acumen to build scale in select geographic markets that we believe have the greatest potential for long-term appreciation, and in which we could buy homes at the largest discounts to replacement cost.
 Our success in these efforts was reflected in the fact that the portfolio grew to almost $800 million, or 13% of Starwood Property Trust’s equity base.
 Once we decided to spin off these assets, we scoured the country to find a best-in-class management team to build an industry-leading company.
 To that end, Starwood Capital Group acquired Waypoint Homes, a veteran of this newly institutional asset class.
-On Jan.
-31, 2014, we completed the spinoff of our single-family rental business and created Starwood Waypoint Residential Trust (NYSE: SWAY)—now one of the largest publicly traded investors, owners and operators of single-family rental homes in the U.S.
+In 2014, we completed the spinoff of our single-family rental business and created Starwood Waypoint Residential Trust (NYSE: SWAY)—now one of the largest publicly traded investors, owners and operators of single-family rental homes in the U.S.

 Similar to our launch of another land development initiative—Starwood Land Ventures, in 2008—our investment in TRI Pointe Homes took place at a time when the macroeconomic picture appeared rather grim—particularly for the housing market.
 But, in fact, our entire investment approach—seeking out value amid distressed situations—is predicated on being a bit contrarian and seeing upside where others may not.
 In 2010, we created TRI Pointe Homes—a vertically integrated homebuilder focused on California, led by Doug Bauer, the former president and COO of William Lyon Homes.
 We believed that many of California’s housing markets had hit cyclical lows, and long-term demographics, household formation and population growth all implied a positive course ahead.
 Therefore, we thought that a pure-play homebuilder focused on California would be extremely well positioned in the market.
 Our theory was proven correct when TRI Pointe Homes (NYSE: TPH) went public in 2013—the first IPO for a homebuilder in almost a decade.
-In 2014, TRI Pointe Homes combined its assets with Weyerhaeuser’s homebuilding subsidiary, WRECO, in transformative transaction for the company—for which Starwood Capital CEO Barry Sternlicht serves as Chairman—that should accelerate the company’s growth.
+In 2014, TRI Pointe Homes combined its assets with Weyerhaeuser’s homebuilding subsidiary, WRECO, in transformative transaction for the company—for which Starwood Capital CEO Barry Sternlicht serves as Chairman—that promises to accelerate the company’s growth.

 In the mid-1990s, Starwood Capital recognized that the abundance of real estate capital, led by the growing REIT sector, was driving up pricing on traditional asset classes, and thus shifted its acquisition focus to mezzanine lending.
 After executing more than $1 billion in financings within a four-year period, the Firm capitalized on its sizable, well-seasoned portfolio and took the business public in 1998 by creating Starwood Financial, Inc. (NYSE: SFI).
 The Firm contributed the assets to a small, public REIT that it controlled and provided a dedicated management team to the entity.
 Barry Sternlicht became Chairman of the Board and several other executives of the Firm assumed Board seats.
 Starwood Capital subsequently expanded the company by closing on more than $1.1 billion of new financing commitments and by merging with TriNet Corporate Realty Trust.
 To eliminate market confusion, Starwood Financial was subsequently renamed iStar Financial, Inc. and grew to be one of the largest publicly traded finance companies focused exclusively on commercial real estate, with an enterprise value of more than $16 billion at its peak.

 Starwood Capital has identified financing market dislocations twice in the last 19 years, and each time created a substantial lending platform–iStar in 1998 and Starwood Property Trust in 2009.
 Believing that another such dislocation had emerged in the European lending market, the Firm in 2012 created Starwood European Real Estate Finance (LSE: SWEF).
 Starwood European Real Estate Finance originates, executes and services commercial real estate loans for institutional-quality investors throughout Europe.
 The company has built a diversified portfolio of debt investments, collateralized by assets that include the historic Claridge’s, Connaught and Berkeley hotels in London, the Salesforce Tower and Centre Point office buildings in London, and the Battersea Place senior assisted living facility in London, as well as a Finnish retail platform and Dutch light industrial assets.
 Leveraging the comprehensive real estate expertise of its investment manager and a flexible investment strategy, Starwood European Real Estate Finance is well-positioned to address the changing dynamics of the European financing markets.
-This transaction represents an example of Starwood Capital’s longtime focus on investments with strong potential returns, diversification benefits and significant downside protection.
+This investment represents an example of Starwood Capital’s longtime focus on businesses with strong potential returns, diversification benefits and significant downside protection.

 In December 2005, Starwood Capital funds completed the $3.2 billion acquisition of Groupe Taittinger and Société du Louvre (SDL), a family-controlled French conglomerate.
 At acquisition, SDL’s assets included one of Europe’s largest hotel networks—a unique collection of 15 luxury hotels, the most famous of which is the Hôtel de Crillon in Paris, and more than 800 budget hotels under three brands.
 SDL also owned several luxury goods businesses, including famed champagne producer Taittinger, iconic crystal maker Baccarat and Annick Goutal perfumes.
 Our eight-year track record with this complex investment includes a number of milestones: the sale of the Taitttinger Champagne and Annick Goutal businesses; the sale of a 22% stake in Baccarat and an enhancement of the brand in advance of its 250-year anniversary that includes the planned launch in late-2014 of the ultra-luxury Baccarat Hotel & Residences in New York City; the execution of a sale-leaseback transaction for 32 budget hotels in France at an attractive yield; a revamp and expansion of the Louvre Hotels budget business that spurred dramatic market share gains for our core Campanile brand; and the careful disposition of the portfolio’s luxury hotels at compelling prices.
 This investment displays many of the hallmarks of Starwood Capital—creativity, agility and tenacity—and enabled us to leverage our expertise in the hospitality industry, as well as our branding and operational savvy, to maximize the value of the portfolio.